Digestive Disorders > IBD > Crohn's Disease

 Can Crohn's disease be treated without medication?

-Adequate nutrition is also very important during a flare-up.
-If the patient is unable to eat enough food, a feeding tube can be used.
+Adequate, balanced nutrition is very important for those with Crohn's, especially during a flare-up.
+Flare-ups often occur alongside indigestion and lack of appetite.
+If someone is unable to eat, a feeding tube can also be used.

 Hoffmann J, Preiß J, Autschbach F, et al. S3-Leitlinie „Diagnostik und Therapie des Morbus Crohn”.
 Z Gastroenterol.
 2008;46(09):1094-1146. doi:10.1055/s-2008-1027796.

 Lin, S. C., & Cheifetz, A. S. (2018).
 The Use of Complementary and Alternative Medicine in Patients With Inflammatory Bowel Disease.
 Gastroenterology & Hepatology, 14(7), 415–425.

 Lochs, H., Mayer, M., Fleig, W. E., Mortensen, P. B., Bauer, P., Genser, D., Petritsch, W., Raithel, M., Hoffmann, R., Gross, V., Plauth, M., Staun, M., & Nesje, L. B. (2000).
 Prophylaxis of postoperative relapse in Crohn’s disease with mesalamine: European Cooperative Crohn’s Disease Study VI.
 Gastroenterology, 118(2), 264–273. https://doi.org/10.1016/s0016-5085(00)70208-3

 Lichtenstein GR, Loftus EV, Isaacs KL, Regueiro MD, Gerson LB, Sands BE.
 ACG Clinical Guideline: Management of Crohn’s Disease in Adults.
 Am J Gastroenterol.
 2018;113(4):481-517. doi:10.1038/ajg.2018.27.